Diego Rivera poised to top NY Latam art auctions

 "The market is very energized.
 It always helps when you come on the trail of such successful sales, at least the excitement trickles down to us."

-Christie's estimates a total sale of $22 million to $31 million on Tuesday and Wednesday and Sotheby's says its total could reach more than $35 million on Wednesday and Thursday.
+Christie's estimates a total sale of $22 million to $31 million on Tuesday and Wednesday and Sotheby's says its total could reach more than $35 millon on Wednesday and Thursday.

 Surrealist art collectors are expected to join bidders for work by Cuba's Wifredo Lam, Chile's Matta and British-Mexican Leonora Carrington, who all lived in Paris in the 1930s and were shaped by surrealism.